FAQs

 Yes, you can use the same SAP Ariba account for NUS.
 Do note that if your account is an Enterprise account, there might be Ariba fees while transacting with NUS, payable by supplier.
 Hence, it is subjected to the company's review on the account type.

-Yes, you have only completed Step 1.
+Yes, you need to register with NUS.
 Please refer to the registration instructions here

 There should be only one administrator for one SAP Ariba account.
 Each account has an unique ANID and under one SAP Ariba account, you can create multiple users.
 You may refer to the guide here on how to add users to give access to your internal team.